vitalets/controlled-promise/README.md

 > Better control of JavaScript [Promises]

-A [Promise] wrapping library with advanced control of promise lifecycle.
-Allows to split out business logic from promise manipulation:
+A [Promise] wrapping library for advanced control of promise lifecycle.
+Allows to split business logic from promise manipulation:

-* convenient access to `resolve` / `reject` callbacks
+* promisify event-emitters: easy access to `resolve` / `reject` callbacks
 * return existing promise while it is pending
-* auto-reject after configured `timeout`
+* auto-reject after configured timeout
 * tiny size and zero dependencies

 ## Installation